 Aside from the cost of feeding an animal and paying its medical bills, ESA owners are expected to pay for all damages to the college or other students caused by their ESA.
 So, while ESAs don’t require special training like service animals, it is critical for students to remember that they are fully responsible for their animal’s misbehavior.
 If their dog keeps other students awake by barking at night, or their cat shreds a roommate’s bedpost, the owner of that animal must pay for all damage done.

 ESA owners are expected to clean up after their animal.
-They must provide their animal with adequate living space, walks and entertainment.
+They must provide their animal with adequate living space, walks and entertainment (toys, a cat tower for large cats, etc.).
 It is unacceptable to leave an ESA cooped up all day in a tiny dorm room without walks and playtime.
 Mistreatment of an ESA is animal abuse, and could result in the animal being removed from the college campus, and even taken away from the owner.